-- · demonstrated business acumen and leadership, and high levels of accomplishment; - ability to exercise sound business judgment and to provide insight and practical wisdom based on experience; - commitment to understand the Company and its business, industry and strategic objectives; - integrity and adherence to high personal ethics and values, consistent with our Code of Business Conduct and Ethics; - ability to read and understand financial statements and other financial information pertaining to the Company; - commitment to enhancing shareholder value; and - willingness to act in the long-term interest of all shareholders.
+- · demonstrated business acumen and leadership, and high levels of accomplishment; - ability to exercise sound business judgment and to provide insight and practical wisdom based on experience; - · commitment to understand the Company and its business, industry and strategic objectives; - integrity and adherence to high personal ethics and values, consistent with our Code of Business Conduct and Ethics; - ability to read and understand financial statements and other financial information pertaining to the Company; - · commitment to enhancing shareholder value; and - willingness to act in the long-term interest of all shareholders.

-In the context of the Board's existing composition, other requirements (such as prior CEO experience, restaurant, hospitality, gaming, sports-related marketing and branding, or retail industry experience, or relevant senior level experience in finance, accounting, sales and marketing, organizational development, information technology, or public relations) that are expected to contribute to the Board's overall effectiveness and meet the needs of the Board and its committees may be considered.
-The Company values diversity and seeks to achieve diversity of occupational, demographic and personal backgrounds on the Board but has not adopted a specific policy regarding Board diversity.
-The Nominating and Corporate Governance Committee assesses the effectiveness of its diversity efforts in connection with its periodic evaluation of the Board's composition.
+In the context of the Board's existing composition, other requirements (such as prior CEO experience, restaurant, hospitality, gaming, sportsrelated marketing and branding, or retail industry experience, or relevant senior level experience in finance, accounting, sales and marketing, organizational development, information technology, or public relations) that are expected to contribute to the Board's overall effectiveness and meet the needs of the Board and its committees may be considered.
+The Company values diversity and seeks to achieve diversity of occupational, demographic and personal backgrounds on the Board and the Nominating and Corporate Governance Committee assesses the effectiveness of its diversity efforts in connection with its periodic evaluation of the Board's composition.